 The History of Nature Net

-Nature Net was founded in 1995 by the Aldo Leopold Nature Center in an effort to promote collaboration and educational excellence in nature education throughout South Central Wisconsin.
-Identifying nature field trip programs within a 45-minute bus ride from the metropolitan center, Nature Net began with a consortium of 16 member sites, ranging from private non-profit centers to governmental agency sites.
-Its success in South Central Wisconsin has spawned similar efforts around the state and country.
+Nature Net was founded in 1995 by the Aldo Leopold Nature Center in an effort to promote collaboration and educational excellence in nature education throughout south central Wisconsin.
+Identifying nature field trip programs within a 45-minute bus ride from the Madison metropolitan center, Nature Net began with a consortium of 16 member sites, ranging from private non-profit centers to governmental agency sites.
+Its success in south central Wisconsin has spawned similar efforts around the state and country.

 Since its inception, Nature Net has focused on making area resources available and attractive to local schools and families.
 Its programs are designed to make nature education innovative, relevant, affordable, and fun!

-Entirely supported by grants and contributions, Nature Net has been considered a model for regional collaboration and has been featured by the US Department of Education as a premiere example of community partnerships in education.
-We thank our generous funders for their ongoing support of South Central Wisconsin nature education!
+Supported by the American Girl Fund for Children and other grants and contributions, Nature Net has been considered a model for regional collaboration and has been featured by the US Department of Education as a premiere example of community partnerships in education.
+We thank our generous funders for their ongoing support of south central Wisconsin nature education!

 “At a time when children are spending on average only 1% of their day outdoors, opportunities to connect families with nature are more important than ever before.
 For 20 years, the Aldo Leopold Nature Center has led the collaboration of Nature Net: The Environmental Learning Network, providing a crucial resource for tens of thousands of children and their families and teachers in South Central Wisconsin to engage with nature in their local communities and beyond.” – Renee Anderson, Fund for Children Board Chair